yell0w4x/ecmatest/README.md

 ### fixture

 Fixture is what one uses to setup a test.
-Fixtures can be chained by referencing as them as formal parameters by other fixtures or tests.
+Fixtures can be chained by referencing them as formal parameters by other fixtures or tests.
 But note fixture function has to use object destructuring syntax.
 The fixture definition order doesn't matter.
 Fixtures can have scopes `function`, `module`, `session`.